 There are a number of ways a company can move up the DX maturity ladder to better meet customer expectations.
 From a strategic perspective, top management must make digital customer experience an executive priority and align it with the larger corporate strategy in order to facilitate real improvements.
 From there, clear channel roles and responsibilities must be defined, along with how to migrate activities from traditional to digital channels.

 Organizationally, we recommend creating a dedicated digital team who defines alignment and synergies with other relevant business units—marketing, sales, customer care services, and other channels.
 The team must develop KPIs to drive organization and cultural mindset toward digital experience and streamline operations to create efficiencies and eliminate redundancies.
 Where possible, automate current processes and design new ones with a customer focus.

 And of course, measuring performance with CX analytics is imperative.
 Use digital and social analytics such as Web stats, digital affinity, and micro-segmentation to track progress.
 Right-time analytics including churn prediction, and cross-sell/up-sell propensity will also allow companies to make the most of their DX activities.
 Effective omnichannel solutions must include a 360-degree view of customer interactions across all channels (digital and traditional) to monitor channel preference, usage, and customer journeys from the customer perspective.
 Much of this analysis can now occur in real time, via customer insights platforms, giving executives actionable insight at the right moment.
-Digital tools like search engine optimization (SEO) and search engine marketing (SEM), community management, web/mobile/social customer care, and digital advertising must be leveraged.
+Digital tools like search engine optimization (SEO) and search engine marketing (SEM), community management, web, mobile, social media, and digital advertising must be leveraged.
 And the design of any new DX program must be customer-centric and fit into the current customer journey.